Aggies vs. Nittany Lions: First Round Betting Trends, Record ATS, Home/Road Splits

 |137.2

-- Texas A&M has gone 8-2 in its past 10 contests, with an 8-2 record against the spread during that span.
+- Texas A&M has an 8-2 record against the spread while finishing 8-2 overall over its past 10 contests.

-- Penn State has gone 8-2 in its last 10 contests, with an 8-2 record against the spread in that span.

-- In their past 10 games, the Nittany Lions have gone over the total seven times.

-- The 73.2 points per game the Aggies average are just 4.8 more points than the Nittany Lions allow (68.4).
+- The 73.2 points per game the Aggies put up are only 4.8 more points than the Nittany Lions allow (68.4).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.